slepic/php-template/README.md

 ### 0.2.0

-* changed travis setup to only run tests in oldest and newest php versions supported by this package (that is 5.6 and 7.3).
+* Added array typehint for first argument of ```TemplateInterface::render()```.
-* added array typehint for first argument of TemplateInterface::render
+* Changed travis setup to only run tests in oldest and newest php versions supported by this package (that is 5.6 and 7.3).